metaplex-foundation/developer-hub/src/pages/core-candy-machine/insert-items.md

 description: Explains how to load items into Core Candy Machines.
 ---

-Now that we have a name and URI for all of our items, all we need to do is insert them into our Candy Machine account.
+Now that we have a name and URI for all of our items, all we need to do is insert them into our Core Candy Machine account.

 This is an important part of the process and, when using Config Line Settings, **minting will not be permitted until all items have been inserted**.